simonmcmanus/simonmcmanus.com/posts/eleventy-layouts-with-sizlate.md

     tags: (data) => 'ul': data.tags
 }
 ```
-That data object that gets passed in should give you access to all the data from that page, layout of collections too.
+That data object that gets passed in should give you access to all the data from that page, layout and collections too.

 Once your layout knows about the mapper functions you specify which mappers should be called when this page is rendered.